icarus523/mailto/README.md

 ## Managing Email Group (Adding/Removing Email Addresses to Email Groups):

 Use the built in tool for "Manage Group Emails".
-For added security the email use of the "MailtoManage.py" is now password protected, this is to ensure that only Authorised users are capable of changing email groups.
+For added security the use of the "MailtoManage.py" is now password protected, this is to ensure that only Authorised users are capable of changing email groups.
 To add new passwords, you need to modify the MailtoManage.py script and add the result of the following python3 code to the `valid_password` list variable.:

 ```
 clear_text_password = "supersecret2018!"